asifhaider/LLM-Finetuning-Prompting-Project/README.md

 ### Step 2: Parameter Efficient Supervised Fine-tuning (QLoRA) and Inference

-We adopt parameter efficient fine-tuning (PEFT) method (low-rank adaptation approach) with 4-bit quantization (QLoRA) to fit the weights and updates into a 16GB VRAM local machine.
-To fine-tune the Llama 3 8B model, we use the [unsloth](https://github.com/unslothai/unsloth) framework, which offers faster training and inference speed for latest open-source LLMs.
+We adopt a parameter-efficient fine-tuning (PEFT) method (low-rank adaptation approach) with 4-bit quantization (QLoRA) to fit the weights and updates into a 16GB VRAM local machine.
+To fine-tune the Llama 3 8B model, we use the [unsloth](https://github.com/unslothai/unsloth) framework, which offers faster training and inference speed for the latest open-source LLMs.

 The machine specs, all the hyperparameters along with the supervised fine-tuning process using huggingface trainer and wandb logger ecosystem can be found in this fine-tuning [notebook](/Fine-tuning/llama-3-train-test.ipynb).
 Take a closer look at this file to understand the training and inference details.

-The resulting output (ground truth, whole response and prediction) files can be found inside corresponding task directories [[review](/Review/), [refinement](/Refinement/)].
+The resulting output (ground truth, whole response, and prediction) files can be found inside corresponding task directories [[review](/Review/), [refinement](/Refinement/)].

 ![prompts](/Fine-tuning/Finetune_Prompt.jpeg)

 ### Step 3: Evaluation and Metrics

 We use standard BLEU-4 and BERTScore for evaluating generated outputs for both tasks.
 We additionally measure Exact Match (EM) for the refinement generation task.
-Code that implements this can be found [here](/Metric/) with necessary dependency files.
+The code that implements this can be found [here](/Metric/) with necessary dependency files.

 Keeping the original large-scale pretrained language model CodeReviewer as the baseline, our fine-tuning approach improves the standard metric scores as shown in the following table (for the test subset):